eduguy/CPSC-210-Personal-Project/README.md

 ##User Stories

-As a user, I want to be able to sort climbs in terms of their difficulty to find one that suits me.
+As a user, I want to be able to sort climbs in terms of their difficulty to find one that suits me.//

 As a user, I want to be able to sort climbs by their style of climbing to find one that suits me.